nxp-mcuxpresso/mcuxsdk-doc/release/known_issues.rst

     FLAC decoder has missing samples in the beginning of the stream when sample rate convertor is enabled (by default).

     **Workaround:** Disabling the sample rate convertor can fix the issue (Remove the SSRC_PROC from project defined symbols).

+.. rst-class:: hideable v2025-03-00 frdmmcxn236

+Max Blob Size limitation on N11
+    The Maximum blob size is limited to 2783 bytes instead of 8K bytes for el2go blobs.

+    **Examples:** el2go_blob_test_s, el2go_blob_test_ns

+    **Affected toolchains:** All

+    **Affected platforms:** frdmmcxn236

+.. rst-class:: hideable v2025-03-00 kw45b41zevk

+El2go examples on kw45b41zevk
+    The el2go examples are executed on socketed board with KW45 samples instead of actual EVKs.

+    **Examples:** el2go_blob_test, el2go_import_blob

+    **Affected toolchains:** All

+    **Affected platforms:** kw45b41zevk

+.. rst-class:: hideable v2025-03-00 kw45b41zloc, mcxw71evk, frdmmcxw71

+Implementation Status of el2go Examples
+    El2go examples have been implemented but have not been verified on specified platforms.
+The only verification performed so far is through automation, where we check whether the application boots successfully.
+However, no el2go-specific verification has been conducted to confirm functionality beyond the boot process.

+    **Examples:** el2go_blob_test, el2go_import_blob

+    **Affected toolchains:** All

+    **Affected platforms:** kw45b41zloc, mcxw71evk, frdmmcxw71